-Fort Hood is located in southwestern Bell and southeastern Coryell counties in Central Texas.
+Fort Cavazos (formerly known as Fort Hood) is located in southwestern Bell and southeastern Coryell counties in Central Texas.
 Most of the 218,000 acres owned by the United States Army is located in Coryell County.
 On January 14, 1942, at the beginning of United States involvement in World War II, it was announced that a tank destroyer tactical and firing center would be established near Killeen, Texas.
 Gen. Andrew D. Bruce was selected as the first commander.
 The first major unit, the 893d Tank Destroyer Battalion, arrived from Fort Meade, Maryland, on April 2, 1942.
 As other troops began arriving, some 300 farming and ranching families were required, on very short notice, to give up their land.
 Camp Hood was officially opened on September 18, 1942, and has been continuously used for armored training ever since.
 The installation was named in honor of Gen. John Bell Hood.
 The mission at Camp Hood was almost immediately expanded to include a replacement and basic training center at North Fort Hood.
 At times as many as 100,000 soldiers were being trained for the war effort.
 During the later part of the war some 4,000 German prisoners of war were interned at Camp Hood.

-Fort Hood is classified as a Town
+Fort Cavazos is classified as a Town

 Has Post Office

 Population Count, 2021 View more »